hyperledger/besu/PROFILING.md

 ## 4. Analyze the Results

 Once complete, open the generated flamegraph (e.g., `/tmp/besu-profile.html`) in your browser to analyze performance bottlenecks.
+**How to read the flamegraph ? **

+- Top boxes: These represent the methods currently running when CPU samples were taken.
+- Boxes underneath: These represent methods called earlier, eventually leading to the methods above them.

+The width of each box shows how much total time was spent in this method (including any methods it called).

+So:

+- Wide boxes = Potential hot spots.
+- Tall stacks = Deep call chains.

 It will look something like this: